denisbosire/primary-categories/readme.md

 run 'npm install'
 then 'npn star'

-I decided to use JS to build this feature, another way would have been to register the metabox in php then use ajax to pull the data, I decided to use REST API anyways.
+I decided to use JS to build this plugin, another way would have been to register the metabox in php then use ajax to get the data, then use 'update_post_meta', I decided to use REST API anyways.

 ## Primary Category Block
 This block displays posts from a primary category, improvements to be made, add an inspector control for chosing which primary category to display, add support for custom post types another block.